-The emu rock engraving site at Faulconbridge (AHIMS #45-5-4910 is not directly under the proposed flight paths however the location is close to a proposed departure transition area for WSI which means that it could be overflown depending on conditions.
-It is close to the outer edge of the proposed flight path for non-jet aircraft departing Runway 05 during the day- evening period however frequency of flight is anticipated to be low (~2-6) time passes approximately 80 metres (m) south-west of the site.
-It is also close to overnight departure flights from Runway 23 however aircrafts will be relatively high climbing between 10500 feet and 13300 feet an infrequent with only maximum of 1 flight per night from this runway.
+There are many sites in the Sydney Basin sandstone that depict emus, and these include several recorded sites in the Blue Mountains that depict emus including the sites reported at Faulconbridge.
+The emu rock engraving site at Faulconbridge (AHIMS #45-5-4910) is not directly under the preliminary flight paths however the location is close to a proposed departure transition area for WSI which means that it could be overflown depending on conditions.
+The emu engraving site at Ticehurst Park, Faulconbridge (AHIMS #45-5-0015) would be directly under the preliminary flight paths during the day-evening period and night.
+The frequency of flight would be greater during the day-evening period with an average of 18 departures up to a maximum of 36 aircraft (in 2033).
+During the night, an average of 3 arrivals up to a maximum of 8 arrivals (in 2033), depending on the runway mode of operation.
+Aircraft would be relatively high climbing between 10,500 ft and 13,300 ft.
 Noise is expected to around 60-65 dBA.
-Knowledge holders noted that around March to April was the most important time for the connection between the emu in the sky and this site.
-Aircraft flying over this site during this time would be detrimental to the cultural values of the site.
+Knowledge holders noted that around March to May was the most important time for the connection between the emu in the sky and this site.
+Aircraft flying over this site during this time would be a moderate detrimental indirect impact to the cultural values of the site.